traktofon/FortranFiles.jl/docs/src/files.md

 ## Terminology

 When opening a file in Fortran, you can specify its *access mode*.
-The default and most commonly used mode is *sequential access*, and this is the only mode currently supported by this package.
+The default and most commonly used mode is *sequential access*.
+This package additionally supports *direct access* mode.
 (If the Fortran program uses *stream access* mode, then the file contains plain binary data, which can be easily read with Julia's built-in facilities.)